(releads, adds quotes and background)

 "The use of state aid should be avoided as much as possible in bankruptcy cases," she said, adding:

 "In insolvency proceedings too, the use of state aid should be avoided as much as possible.
-It is the task of the European Commission to ensure that state aid is limited to a minimum and to prevent the circumvention of winding down rules through national insolvency programs."
+It is the task of the European Commission to ensure that state aid is limited to a minimum and to prevent the circumvention of winding down rules through national insolvency programmes."

 Italy will pay 5.2 billion euros to Intesa, and give it guarantees of up 12 billion euros, so that it will take over the remains of Popolare di Vicenza and Veneto Banca, which collapsed after years of mismanagement and poor lending.